esztersojtory/vitessce_data/README.md

             ],
 ```

-The Feature matrix is automatically exported to the "X" folder from the Seurat object
+The Feature matrix is automatically exported to the "X" folder from the Seurat object.

 ```
             "obsFeatureMatrix": {